Mode testing, critical bandwidth and excess mass: Introduction

 There have been quite a few proposals in the statistical literature for solving (\ref{test}) and the different techniques can be classified in two groups: a first group of tests based on or using a critical bandwidth, introduced by \citet{Silverman81}, further studied by \citet{HallYork01} and also used by \citet{FisMar01}; and a second group of tests based on the \emph{excess mass}, such as those ones proposed by \citet{Hartigan85}, \citet{MulSaw91} and \citet{ChengHall98}.
 These methods are briefly revised and compared in this paper, where a new proposal gathering strength from both areas is also introduced, outperforming the existing procedures, in testing unimodality and more general hypotheses.

 Apart from the formal testing procedures, and as a complementary tool for them, a first step when confronting the problem of identifying modes in a data distribution is the exploration of a nonparametric estimator of the underlying probability density, which can be done by kernel methods.
 Classical kernel density estimation \citep[][Ch.
 2]{wandjones} allows for the reconstruction of the data density structure without imposing parametric restrictions (only subjected to mild regularity assumptions) but at the expense of choosing an appropriate bandwidth parameter, which controls the degree of smoothing.
-A direct observation of a kernel estimator may lead to inaccurate or even wrong conclusions about the mode density structure.
-This can be easily noticed from the plots shown in Figure \ref{fig1}, where the kernel density estimator for the stamp dataset with different bandwidths is shown.
+A direct observation of a kernel estimator may lead to inaccurate or even wrong conclusions about the mode density structure. {This can be noticed from the plots shown in Figure \ref{fig1}, where, with the kernel density estimator for the stamp dataset, different conclusions can be drawn about the number of modes with different bandwidths}.
 Based on this estimator, from an exploratory perspective, there are several alternatives for identifying modes such as the SiZer map \citep{ChMar99}, the mode tree and the random forest \citep{MinSco93,Minetal98}.
 Although these tools are helpful in supporting the results of formal testing procedures on the number and location of modes, apart from giving some insight on the global mode structure, the interpretation of the outputs from these procedures requires an \emph{expert eye}.